Table of Contents Show

 1.5.
 Zion National Park

-Zion National Park, one of the most known Utah national parks, is 45 miles northeast of St. George in southwestern Utah.
+Zion National Park is 45 miles northeast of St. George in southwestern Utah.
 The park is open all year and provides hiking, camping, a shuttle service up Zion Canyon, and breathtaking views.

 Open-air shuttles transport visitors around the park to see spectacular formations such as The Great White Throne and Angels Landing.